VSSSE/VSS-DOC/UC3_Play_on_Spotify.md

 ## 4. Preconditions

-### 4.1 Need to be on the soundtracks list view
+### 4.1 Need to be on the similar songs list view

-The user has to be on a soundtracks list view.
-The actor needs to choose a song and to press the Playon Spotify button toget forwarded to the Spotify website. form for soundtracks to reach this page.
+The user has to be on the similar songs list view.
+The actor needs to choose a song and to press the Play on Spotify button to get forwarded to the Spotify website.

 ## 5. Postconditions